Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational Contexts: INTRODUCTION

 As robots increasingly enter the workforce across diverse occupational sectors, the potential for human biases to influence robot selection has become a critical topic of discussion within the human-robot interaction (HRI) community.
 For HRI, fundamental questions have emerged regarding whether human biases: (i) influence human-robot selection decisions, (ii) shape the strategies users employ when choosing robots for different occupations, and (iii) implicate ethical concerns when users select robots that vary by racial characteristics such as skin tone and anthropomorphic features.

-In our previous studies exploring how occupational contexts shape robot selection, we examined whether societal biases influenced choices in construction, healthcare, educational, and athletic domains~\cite{he2026human}.
-Our research was guided by Social Role Theory~\cite{eagly2012social}, which posits that stereotypes emerge from observable patterns of group membership across different occupational roles, and the Stereotype Content Model~\cite{fiske2018model}, which states that social perceptions are formed along two core dimensions: warmth (trustworthiness) and competence (skill).
-In our prior research, we found significant selection biases, where healthcare and educational scenarios led to strong favoritism for lighter-skinned robots, while construction and athletic contexts showed greater acceptance for darker-toned alternatives~\cite{he2026human}.
-Furthermore, we demonstrated that exposure to human professionals from specific racial backgrounds—acting as a stereotype prime—systematically shifted robot selection in stereotype-consistent directions~\cite{he2026human}.
-These findings indicate that occupational biases and color-based discrimination transfer directly from inter-human to human-robot evaluation contexts, with significant implications for the integration of robots into society.
+Our previous work examined whether societal biases shape robot selection across construction, healthcare, educational, and athletic domains~\cite{he2026human}, guided by Social Role Theory~\cite{eagly2012social}, which posits that stereotypes emerge from observed group membership across occupational roles, and the Stereotype Content Model~\cite{fiske2018model}, which holds that social perceptions form along two dimensions: warmth and competence.
+We found significant biases: healthcare and educational scenarios favored lighter-skinned robots, while construction and athletic contexts showed greater acceptance for darker-toned alternatives.
+Moreover, exposure to human professionals from specific racial backgrounds—acting as a stereotype prime—systematically shifted selections in stereotype-consistent directions.
+These findings indicate that occupational and color-based biases transfer from inter-human to human-robot evaluation, with significant implications for integrating robots into society.

-While our previous research documented these selection biases, it did not explore the underlying rationales for why participants chose robots with specific skin tones or anthropomorphic characteristics.
+The companion study ~\cite{he2026human} quantified \textit{what} participants chose but not \textit{why}.
+The present study completes the picture by analyzing the open-ended justifications participants provided alongside those same selections, pairing the documented behavioral biases with their own reasoning to move beyond establishing that bias exists toward understanding the rationalization strategies through which it is expressed.
 Consequently, the present study employs a qualitative approach, analyzing over 4,000 open-ended responses to examine the reasons behind these selection decisions.
-Following an inductive thematic approach, our analysis allows us to gain insights into the human biases and psychological mechanisms that guide robot selection across diverse professional roles.
-This approach is motivated by psychological research demonstrating that stereotypes often operate through automatic activation processes, where contextual cues prime specific cognitive schemas that influence subsequent judgments~\cite{schneider2019application}.
+Following an inductive thematic approach, our analysis allows us to gain insights into the human biases and rationalization strategies that guide robot selection across diverse professional roles.
+This approach is motivated by psychological research demonstrating that stereotypes often operate through automatic activation processes, where contextual cues prime specific cognitive schema that influence subsequent judgments~\cite{schneider2019application}.
 By using qualitative methods, we explore the nuanced rationales participants provide for their selections.